How to use Pimsleur for Best Results [and what to avoid at all costs]

 Here are some of my best recommendations:

-LingQ (get an extended free trial and 37% off).
+LingQ (Get an extended free trial and 37% off, discount applied).
 LingQ helps you access to interesting content.
 It helps you read and listen to content that would otherwise be above your level and make it accessible to you.
 They have many different languages and an ever expanding library of content.
 You can also import your own books, YouTube videos, articles, and anything, learning from your own personal interests (which is when language learning gets really fun!).
 Standout features include their pop-up dictionary, color-coding system of words, and highly motivating progress tracking system.
 It’s an especially beneficial resource for those of you who enjoy reading (which is the most effective way to increase your vocabulary).

 LanguaTalk (book a Free 30 min trial lesson).
 Currently the best platform for 1-on-1 lessons.
 Language lessons is highly a highly useful way to practice conversations, learn meaningful vocabulary, and get your language questions answered.
 It’s also great for those of you who feel you need some personal guidance on your language journey.
 Or if you’re an extrovert who thrives on social interactions.
 It’s also a wonderful way to connect with native speakers and learn at a difficulty level that’s just right (since they will adapt their speaking to your current language level).